 The Favor Ratings below are just guidelines.
 The DM can impose modifiers as he sees fit, or state that certain favors are impossible.
-For instance, if you call in back-up to a crime scene, and all the officers are killed because you screw up, the Flint police force will be less inclined to send you back-up next time.
-If you just saved the police chief's life and need a dozen men to track down the assassin, you'll have an easier time of that.
+For instance, if you call in back-up to a crime scene, and all the officers are killed because you screw up, the Flint police force will be less inclined to send you back-up next time, even if your Flint Prestige Rating hasn't actually decreased.
+If you just saved the police chief's life and need a dozen men to track down the assassin, you'll have an easier time of that, even if your Flint Prestige Rating hasn't actually increased.